jbrains/ModularDesign-Madrid-October2016/doc/Discovering a Contract Violation.markdown

 I need to separate "consume input" from "interpret command", making sure that I check the special case where "consume input" immediately processes empty lines.
 I will try to pass the test with `Scanner.hasNext()`, and I expect not to be able to do that; once I confirm that, then I will document that fact, then fix the implementation.

 After fixing the implementation, I extracted the Contract Tests that will help avoid this problem in the future.

+Well… _actually_, I plan to filter out all the empty commands strip whitespace anyway, so I'd rather do that than fix the behavior for empty commands as I've done here.
+I might as well do that, then the problem disappears.
+In this case, I leave behind some learning tests for `Scanner.hasNext()` that I might find useful in the future.
+I suppose I should really extract those into a separate project.
+I'll do that as soon as I have another two examples of similar misunderstandings of the Java standard library.